ReadyResearchers/wizard/README.md

 ### GitHub requirements

-`wizard` requires an organization-level webhook to the URL endpoint at which the application is hosted.
+`wizard` requires an organization-level webhook to the URL endpoint of the application host.

 ## Running `wizard`